 If the participants enter into a definitive agreement, CommIT may proceed to the pilot portion of Phase One.
 Because Phase One will only use a limited pool of schools, it is intended that prospective students will reach CommIT through a referral from one of the University Participants participating in the pilot when the prospective student first visits the school's web presence to begin the admissions process.
-This would allow our Organizational Participants to know which applicants to connect to the CommIT identifiers.
+This would allow our Organizational (Corporate and Non-profit) Participants to know which applicants to connect to the CommIT identifiers.
 Any application processes not fitting this model will be addressed within the pilot.
-Later, applicants will create an account directly through a CommIT web portal, or through a referral from one of CommIT's Organizational Participants.
+Later, applicants will create an account directly through a CommIT web portal, or through a referral from one of CommIT's Organizational (Corporate and Non-profit) Participants.
 This will typically be done when an applicant first applies to take an entrance exam, or when an applicant is referred by their high school guidance counselor.
-Once a student has their CommIT credential, this will become their single sign-on access to all CommIT Organizational Participants.
-Organizational Participants will perform an account linking action the first time an applicant visits their site and uses their CommIT credential, allowing each Organizational Participant to hold student data that is relevant to that Organizational Participant.
+Once a student has their CommIT credential, this will become their single sign-on access to all CommIT Organizational (Corporate and Non-profit) Participants.
+Organizational (Corporate and Non-profit) Participants will perform an account linking action the first time an applicant visits their site and uses their CommIT credential, allowing each Organizational (Corporate and Non-profit) Participant to hold student data that is relevant to that Organizational (Corporate and Non-profit) Participant.